-- Powdery mildew can spread very quickly in warm, slightly shaded and poorly ventilated greenhouses so keep the air moving through.
+- Powdery mildew can spread very quickly in warm, slightly shaded and poorly ventilated greenhouses, so keep the air moving through.

 - As plants are moved outside, clean and tidy as you go.
 Use any empty staging to display sun-loving plants such as pelargoniums and chillies.
-We are even experimenting with growing a lotus in a large plastic barrel.
+We are even experimenting with growing a lotus in a large half barrel.

 - Pests can take control within days if left unchecked.
 Inspect plants regularly, concentrating on shoot tips and the underside of leaves.
 Because my greenhouse is small I tend to squish any pests that I find or I wipe them away with a cloth that has a little bit of washing-up liquid on it.
 If you’re serious about pest control, you can work with biological controls that have no adverse impact on our environment.